-Kenneth Frederick Hince (b.
-1926) was born in Melbourne and educated at Xavier College and the University of Melbourne.
+Kenneth Frederick Hince (1926-2018) was born in Melbourne and educated at Xavier College and the University of Melbourne.
 He served briefly in the RAAF in 1945.
 After the War, he returned to university, but eventually abandoned his medical studies and instead studied music and English.
 He was the music librarian at Melbourne University from 1949 to 1952.
 In 1958 he returned to Xavier College, where he taught modern languages and helped establish the school library.

 Hince began selling books from his home and he issued his first catalogue in 1959.
 In 1960 he opened a second-hand bookshop in Melbourne.
 The business prospered and he gave up teaching in 1964.
 In 1972 he moved his business from Bourke Street to a shop in Prahran.
 Among the collections that he sold, either through his shop or at the auctions that he organised, were the libraries of Dame Mabel Brookes, Lord Casey, R.H.
 Croll, Dorothea Mackellar and Peter Benson Walker.
 His final catalogue (no. 99), before passing the business to his daughter Barbara, appeared in March 1995.
 In that year he moved to the country town of Euroa, where he established a new bookshop, Euroa Fine Books.
 He was the founding president of the Australian and New Zealand Association of Antiquarian Booksellers.